 [0036] After the vector has been created, the vector is purified.
 Vector purification to enhance the concentration of the vector in the composition can be accomplished by any suitable method, such as by density gradient purification, by chromatography techniques, or limiting dilution purification.
-The vector, preferably a replication deficient HSV vector, is desirably purified from cells infected with the replication deficient HSV vector using a method that comprises lysing cells infected with the HSV vector and collecting a fraction containing the HSV vector.
+The vector, preferably a replication deficient HSV vector, is desirably purified from cells infected with the replication deficient HSV vector using a method that comprises lysing cells infected with the HSV vector.